 Or are they expecting more frequent vision of their site, every ten or even five minutes?

-Your client’s requirement is going to affect your data costs, so make sure you reflect that in your fees.
+Your client’s needs are going to affect which Cloud Services plan you choose, and your cellular data costs, so reflect that in your fees.

 This will push data costs back on to them and not on your bottom line.

 If available, you can also connect your timelapse system to LAN, and not have to worry about your data costs at all.

 Shoot Only On Work Days